IshaKumari22/ai-flight-delay-predictor-backend/README.md

 #  AI Flight Delay Predictor
-A full-stack + machine learning system that predicts whether a flight will be delayed using real aviation datasets and ML models.
+This repository contains the machine learning engine + API layer for predicting whether a flight will be delayed using real aviation data.

 ---